Juniper/ebplane/README.md

 # Working on ebplane

+## Install development tools locally
 To work on ebplane, you must:

 1) Install bazel, by following the [instructions here](https://docs.bazel.build/versions/master/install.html).
+Make sure you install version [0.29.1](https://github.com/bazelbuild/bazel/releases/tag/0.29.1), newer versions do not yet work.

 2) Build all the binaries, by running: